 We recently stayed in Seattle without a car for a few days before our Alaskan cruise.
 While I’ve visited Seattle multiple times now, this was actually my first time without a rental car- and I was very impressed.
 We walked everywhere and got to experience so much!

-While you’re here, watch the workers at the fish market throw huge fish across the floor, grab some fresh donuts, and stop at Turkish Delight for a fantastic lunch!
+While you’re here, Pike Place Market is a must.
+You can watch the workers at the fish market throw huge fish across the floor, grab some fresh donuts, and stop at Turkish Delight for a fantastic lunch!

 You can also check out the (gross, but cool?) gum wall behind Pike Place.